 Raw or aged garlic reliably reduces total cholesterol and Low-density Lipoprotein (LDL-C), while increasing High-density Lipoprotein (HDL-C).
 Garlic also provides a variety of anti-cancer properties.
 Eating garlic daily (10g or more) is associated with a significantly reduced risk of prostate, colon, and stomach cancer.
 It can also induce fat loss and adrenaline secretion, though in a minor way.
-Garlic appears to mildly and unreliably reduce triglyceride levels.
+Garlic supplements appear to reduce blood pressure (especially in people with hypertension).
+Garlic seems to mildly and unreliably reduce triglyceride levels.

 Garlic’s main mechanism involves a molecule called alliin.
 When garlic is physically disturbed through chewing, slicing, or crushing, it releases an alliin metabolite: allicin.
 Allicin turns into a variety of fat and water soluble sulfur-containing compounds.
 In fact, these compounds are so volatile, they give off hydrogen sulfide, which is part of garlic’s unmistakable smell and taste.
 By tapping into the hydrogen sulfide signaling system, garlic relaxes the blood vessels and provides a variety of health benefits.
 Garlic also uses the hydrogen sulfide signaling system to exert its anti-cancer effects.